RichardAth/Pari2133/ReadMe.txt

 This .obj or .dll can also be linked into any program that uses parilib functions.

 currently some of the extended help functions in GP do not work.
-The ?? command to open the users.pdf file, and the
-??  tutorial / refcard / libpari (tutorial/reference card/libpari manual) should
-work provided that acrobat reader and the pdf files are installed in the expected places.
-The paths can be specified in the gprc.txt file e.g docpath = C:\Program^Files(x86)\Pari64-2-13-2\doc\
+I cannot get the perl script to work.
+As a workaround the ?? command to open the users.pdf file, and the ??  tutorial / refcard / libpari (tutorial/reference card/libpari manual) should work provided that Acrobat Reader and the pdf files are installed in the expected places.
+The paths can be specified in the gprc.txt file. e.g docpath = "C:\Program Files(x86)\Pari64-2-13-2\doc\" acrobat = "C:\Program Files\Adobe\Acrobat DC\Acrobat\Acrobat.exe"
-help = C:\Program^Files\Adobe\Acrobat^DC\Acrobat\Acrobat.exe

-Note that in the gprc.txt spaces in the path names must be replaced with ^ characters.
-GP translates ^ back to a space.
+Note that in the gprc.txt spaces in the path names require that the path name be enclosed with quotes " "

 I am not aware of any other problems.